kubernetesdaily/dockerworkshop/lessons/03-Docker103/D-Docker-compose-ngnix-net.md

 ### Go to http://localhost:8080 and observer the command line

-•	It will show you the nignx-container web_1 container (reverse_proxy) was requested
+•	It will show you the nignx-container web_1 container (reverse_proxy) was requested <br>
-•	And forwarded the request to “app1” container
+•	And forwarded the request to “app1” container <br>
-•	Reload a few times to make this more obvious
+•	Reload a few times to make this more obvious <br>

 #### Go to http://localhost:8080/app2 and observe the command line
-•	It will show you again that nginx-container web_1 container (reverse_proxy) was requested
+•	It will show you again that nginx-container web_1 container (reverse_proxy) was requested  <br>
-•	And now forwards to “app2” container
+•	And now forwards to “app2” container <br>
-•	Reload a few times to make this more obvious
+•	Reload a few times to make this more obvious <br>